-The above result provides generalization error bounds for distributed SGM with two different choices on step-size η_t , mini-batch size b and total number of iterations/passes.
+Theorem 1 provides generalization error bounds for distributed SGM with two different choices on step-size η_t , mini-batch size b and total number of iterations/passes.
+Its proof relies on the coming general results, Theorem 2 and Corollary 1.
 The convergence rate is optimal up to a logarithmic factor, in the sense that it nearly matches the minimax rate $N^{-1/2}$ in (Caponnetto and De Vito, 2007) and the convergence rate $N^{-1/2}$ for KRR (Smale and Zhou, 2007; Caponnetto and De Vito, 2007).
 The number of passes to achieve optimal error bounds in both cases is roughly one.
 The above result asserts that distributed SGM generalizes optimally after one pass over the data for two different choices on step-size and mini-batch size, provided that the partition level m is not too large.
 In the case that $m \simeq \sqrt{N}$, according to (6), the computational complexities are O(N) in space and $O(N^{1.5})$ in time, comparing with O(N) in space and $O(N^2)$ in time of classic SGM.